-How to enjoy life with a companion
+How to enjoy life with your partner

-A Companion – What does it look like?
+Your partner – your companion – What does it look like?

 The world we live in today is becoming more and more risk averse.

 The very nature of boys is under threat

 We spend all our time telling little Johnny to stop that, don’t climb that and get down from there.
 Poor little Johnny is only doing what God created him to do.
 He’s trying to live a life full of adventure!
-Be careful not to squash that in your boys and in your man.
+Be careful not to squash that in your boys or in your man.

 More on that later!

-Unfortunately risk takers are no longer celebrated in modern culture; If at all possible they are diagnosed with some disorder and given personality destroying drugs.
+Unfortunately risk takers are no longer celebrated in modern culture; If at all possible they are diagnosed with some disorder and given personality-destroying drugs.
 We seem to be trying to remove all possibility of negative consequences from our lives but we need to take some risks in life or we become destined to live a meaningless existence.

-I’m simply suggesting that we were created to live a life of adventure and if this need isn’t fulfilled in a Godly way within a loving relationship then it may get fulfilled in other more destructive ways.
+I’m simply suggesting that we were created to live a life of adventure and if this need isn’t fulfilled in a godly way within a loving relationship then it may get fulfilled in other more destructive ways.

 Watch this video and discover how you can have a loving relationship with God.

-Its true men want adventure but it’s equally true that they want to share that adventure with someone!
+It’s true men want adventure but it’s equally true that they want to share that adventure with someone!
 You and he were created to share a journey together that is unique, God inspired and adventurous.
 Do something crazy with your man!

-Start taking some leaps of faith and see where you end upWhat you are actually doing is allowing him to become adventurous, and in the process you’re creating great memories together through the power of companionship.
+Start taking some leaps of faith – see where you end upWhat you are actually doing is allowing him to become adventurous, and in the process you’re creating great memories together through the power of companionship.